Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 The AEN Gateway needs to register with the AEN Server.
-This needs to be authenticated, so the wakari user’s credentials created during the AEN Server install need to be used. **This needs to be run as root** to write the configuration file:
+This needs to be authenticated, so the wakari user’s credentials created during the AEN Server install need to be used. **This needs to be run as sudo or root** to write the configuration file:
 ``/opt/wakari/wakari-gateway/etc/wakari/wk-gateway-config.json``